altunixon/wips/lns/altina_ln/ASP-52-.md

 “Ha… I suppose so… It’s my fault… Ah, Your Highness?!”

-Hearing how noisy it was outside, Altina also came out of the tent.
+Hearing how noisy it was outside, Altina also came out of the tent.<br/>

-As she had removed her armour, she was currently in casual clothes.
+As she had removed her armour, she was currently in casual clothes.<br/>

 “What is it, Regis?”